ubarsc/rios/doc/source/concurrency.rst

 interact, and how to choose a good concurrency style for a particular problem and hardware configuration.
 The `Compute Worker Kinds`_ section below has deeper discussion on appropriate use of each compute worker kind.
+The :doc:`concurrencydiagrams` page shows graphical representations of the concurrency model in different concurrency styles.

 It is strongly recommended that a new program be largely debugged with no concurrency, and that developers only switch on the concurrency after